HGV Driver Shortages Explained

 • Market factors affecting shortages, including Brexit and COVID.

 • How we can look to solve the HGV driver shortage in the UK.

 What is the cause of the HGV driver shortage?

 There are several reasons for the HGV driver shortage in the UK, making it difficult to solve.

 Firstly, the average age of HGV drivers is on a continuous rise.
 According to the Road Haulage Association, the average driver age was 56 in 2018.
 In fact, less than 1% of drivers were under 25 at this time.

-The obvious conclusion from these figures is that young people simply aren’t moving into the haulage industry.
-The industry is failing to bring in younger drivers and, at the same time, current drivers are getting closer to retirement age.
+So, the industry is failing to bring in younger drivers and, at the same time, current drivers are getting closer to retirement age.
 Consequently, it’s becoming clearer each year why the driver shortage is an issue, and this timeline has only been accelerated by the impact of COVID-19.